SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

 real(8), default=0d0

    | Available when ``yn_periodic='y'`` in the DFT/TDDFT based options of ``theory``.
    | Shift of the k-vector.
-For the a-axis, the k-vector is sampled as
+For the x-axis (or a*-axis for nonorthogonal cells), the k-vector is sampled as
    | k(1) = (dble(i1) - 0.5d0 + dk_shift(1)) / dble(num_kgrid(1)) - 0.5d0,
    | where i1 ranges from 1 to num_kgrid(1), and similarly for other directions.